About

 Research

-We wanted to evaluate how users shop and select their clothing size online.
-We also wanted to research the business and environmental impact of returns/exchanges on the underlying e-commerce business.
-To do this we ran a competitive analysis, conducted users interviews, and carried out secondary research with the following goals.
+Our aim was to evaluate how users shop and select their clothing size online, as well as to research the business and environmental impact of returns and exchanges on the e-commerce industry.
+To achieve this objective, we conducted a competitive analysis, user interviews, and secondary research with the following goals in mind:

 • Understand the process of how people currently shop for clothing online.